hsuonsivu/hsupublic/3d-models/README.md

 ### rainmeter.scad

+### Makefile.rainmeter

 (Electronics and weather cover still in progress)

 A simple rain meter, which uses balanced cups to meter amount of rain.
 Set print=1 in openscad to get printable model.
-No supports are needed.

 The hole for magnet is designed round magnet which has diameter of 6.4mm and thickness of 3.2mm.
 A drop of superglue should keep it in